sdegutis/immaculatalibrary.com/app/data/movies/monsieur-vincent.md

 ### Caveats

+Overall best for teens and up:

-A few brief scenes of gore near the middle may be too much for young children.
-Some mature themes.
-In French.
+* Brief scenes of gore near middle
+* Very mature themes
+* Discussion of abandoned and tortured babies
+* Some saintly arguing with bad nuns

+It also contains visual breast feeding near the middle, which parents may want to censor or discuss when watching with their children.

+Also:

+* Only in French, with subtitles.